Flangrys/Flangrys/README.md

 <!-- Descripcion -->

-I'm Francisco Prieto a appasionate software developer, tech freacky and a coffee lover.
+I'm Francisco Prieto a appasionate software developer, tech freaky and a coffee lover.
 I currently pursuig a degree in computer sciences in the National University of Rio Cuarto (Universidad Nacional de Rio Cuarto, 🇦🇷).

 <!-- I've +5 years of experience working on this field in big organizations with mid-size projects like [Agroestim](https://github.com/Agroestim). -->